-In general, ICI represents the recall rate for the attacker's predictions and π represents the precision of his/her predictions.
-We will now use ICI and η' to evaluate how predictability changes with increasing leakage, We will use GEUVADIS dataset as the representative dataset.
+The risk of characterizability increases substantially when the adversary utilizes multiple genotype predictions at once.
+We will now use ICI and π to evaluate how predictability changes with increasing leakage when multiple genotypes are utilized.
+We will use the GEUVADIS dataset as a representative dataset.
 As discussed earlier, the attacker will aim at predicting the largest number of eQTL genotypes given the expression levels to maximize his characterization power.
 For this, we assume the attacker will sort the eQTLs with respect to the absolute value of correlation then predict the eQTL genotypes starting from the first eQTL.
-In order to evaluate the tradeoff between the identifying information of the top predictable eQTLs and their predictabilities, we plotted average ICI versus average π in Fig 2.
+In order to evaluate the tradeoff between the characterizing information of the top predictable eQTLs and their predictabilities, we plotted average ICI versus average π for top genotype predictions.
 For this, we first sorted the eQTLs with respect to the reported correlation, $|\rho(E_k, V_k)|$.
 Then for top n=1,2,3,...,20 eQTLs, we estimated mean π and mean ICI over all the samples.
-We then plotted mean π versus mean ICI for each n which is shown in Fig.2b.
-There is significant leakage of ICI at 20% average predictability, there is approximately 7 bits of leakage and at 5% predictability, there is around 11 bits of leakage, which is enough to identify, on average, 2048 individuals, which on average can characterize all samples in the dataset.
-Figure 2b and 2c also shows the average leakage for the randomized eQTL dataset where the genes and eQTLs are shuffled to generate a background model.
-The leakage is significantly smaller compared to the original eQTL dataset; at an average predictability of 12.4%, the average leakage is approximately 3.5 bits.
-On the representative dataset, these results illustrate that there is substantial amount of leakage at significant levels of predictability.
+We then plotted mean π versus mean ICI for each n which is shown in Fig.2c.